Matthieu251299/Matthieu251299.github.io/README.md

 Who am I?

-My name is Matthieu Rouxel an aspiring AI, Mahcine Learning, and Data Scientist, who strives to push himself daily and who constantly is seeking solutions to challenging problems.
+My name is Matthieu Rouxel an aspiring AI, Machine Learning, and Data Scientist, who strives to push himself daily and who constantly is seeking solutions to challenging problems.

 List of skills:
 - Problem-Solving